-Overview In today’s software development, API becomes a center of data transformation and transmission between different systems.
+Importance of API testing In today’s software development, API’s become a center of data transformation and transmission between different systems.
 API testing consists of a request sent to an API endpoint and a set of assertions that validates the response.
-Traditional testing focuses on the UI, validating look and feel, buttons and fields of the UI interface, while […]
+Traditional testing focuses on the UI, validating look and feel, buttons and fields of the […]

 Build Better App & Team with Code Review

 At Ice House, we have a code review process in place to ensure and maintain the quality of our apps.
 The process took place regularly throughout a development lifecycle, where a group of developers review any code changes during a pull request before it is approved and committed to the codebase and finally tested by the QA team.

 Why do Code Reviews?

 Code reviews help identify any early defects or coding errors, which serves as an important checkpoints throughout the development lifecycle, because finding bugs gets more expensive over time and even more so when a bug is found during the post-release or in production stage.
 But over time, when code reviews are done correctly, they are actually doing more than that.
 Besides the technical and quality benefits, code reviews actually help build better teams as well.

 Better Code Quality

 By doing frequent code reviews, the following are possible to do throughout development lifecycle in a regularly manner, which helps maintain code quality:

 - Requirement implementation verification: verify that the changes meet requirements of the feature including compliance to non-functional requirements (i.e security & performance requirements), adhere to agreed software architecture pattern (if any), are testable, and within scope boundaries.

 - Maintaining readability and consistency: maintaining code readability and consistency throughout the codebase, compliance to coding conventions and/or specific company style guidelines.